dmarsters/slapstick-enhancer/README.md

 # Slapstick Enhancer MCP

 A deterministic visual vocabulary server that maps slapstick design principles to locked aesthetic parameters for image generation.
-Part of the visual vocabularies ecosystem.
+Part of the Lushy.app Visual Vocabularies ecosystem.

 ## What This Does